As A Training Ground

 - For the benefit of all beings I accept this ordination.

-These 4 lines of acceptance form the framework for our retreats.
+These four lines of acceptance form the general framework for our retreats.
 Together they cover the broader mandala of principles and practices, allowing us to develop confidence in our spiritual potential, and to discover how our personal myth coincides with that of the Order.